choderalab/thermopyl/README.md

 ```

 ## Creating a local mirror of the ThermoML Archive

 1. Obtain an archive of the ThermoML archive:
 ```
 thermoml-archive-update
 ```
 By default, the archive is placed in `~/.thermoml/`.
 You can use the environment variable `THERMOML_PATH` to store its location on your disk.
 2. Run `thermoml-to-pandas` to create a pandas version of the database, saved as an HDF5 file
 3. Use Pandas to query the experimental literature

-## Updating a locally existing copy of the ThermoML Archive
+## Updating a locally existing copy of the ThermoML Archive via the Python API

-To update an existing locally saved archive:
+To update an existing locally saved archive via the Python API:
 ```
 import thermopyl
 thermopyl.update_archive()